 The sights and streets of Philadelphia leap off the page: Madeleine’s Catholic school, a café on the corner, snow drifting over Rittenhouse Square and Fairmount Park, the pulsing rhythm of jazz inside the club, and the strong sense of community that flourishes in old city neighborhoods.

-This novel tackles the big stuff of life: loyalty and responsibility, loneliness and love, the inexorable march of time.
+This novel tackles the big stuff of life, like loyalty and responsibility, loneliness and love, the inexorable march of time.
 The prose is charming, breezy, and sometimes laugh-out-loud funny — until Marie-Helene Bertino decides to punch you in the solar plexus in the best way possible.

 Madeleine prefers to spend this and every recess alone, singing scales under her breath, walking laps up and down the parking lot.
 Madeleine has no friends: Not because she contains a tender grace that fifth graders detect and loathe.
 Not because she has a natural ability that points her starward, though she does.
 Madeleine has no friends because she is a jerk. — Marie-Helene Bertino